mihaelasandrea/second-chance-web/README.md

 1. Confirmation messages following commands as registration, logging in, logging out, post ad, edit and delete post, etc.
 1. Contact form with 3 fields for filing in: username, email and message.
 1. 404 page implemented.
+1. Defensive programming.
 ## Features left to implement
-1. Defensive programming
-1. Secured connection
-1. Side Filter with index options for area, condition, category
+1. Side Filter with index options for area, condition, category.
 # Technologies Used
 ### Languages Used
 -   [HTML5](https://en.wikipedia.org/wiki/HTML5)